 The program sends Radio Info packets at 10 second intervals, or immediately after an event where any of the information in one of these fields changes (for example: user changes bands, spins the VFO dial, switches from Run to S&P, or selects VFOb).

-Broadcasts to operate the separate Rotator Control program are sent automatically when the user selects >Tools >Turn Rotor (alt+J), and do not require configuration settings or modifications to the N1MM Logger.ini file.
-The broadcasts are always sent on port 12040.
+Messages to operate the separate Rotator Control program are sent automatically when the user selects >Tools >Turn Rotor (alt+J), and do not require configuration settings or modifications to the N1MM Logger.ini file.
+The messages are always sent on port 12040.
 See the Rotator Control chapter for more information.

 The Spot Data packet contains all spots processed by the program whether from Telnet (including RBN), Logging QSOs, or local spotting.